 First RAC International Grand Prix was run on the 2nd October 1948

-We'd love to hear from you, so please scroll down to leave a comment!
+We'd love to hear from you, so please email us.

 Copyright (c) UK Airfield Guide